thu-ml/tianshou/README.md

   of data (`batch_size=64`) taken from the buffer of data that has been collected.
 For further details, see the documentation of configuration class.

-We then proceed to configure some of the parameters of the DQN algorithm itself and of the neural network model we want to use.
+We then proceed to configure some of the parameters of the DQN algorithm itself:
-A DQN-specific detail is the way in which we control the epsilon parameter for exploration.
+For instance, we control the epsilon parameter for exploration.
 We want to use random exploration during rollouts for training (`eps_training`), but we don't when evaluating the agent's performance in the test environments (`eps_inference`).
+Furthermore, we configure model parameters of the network for the Q function, parametrising the number of hidden layers of the default MLP factory.

 Find the script in [examples/discrete/discrete_dqn_hl.py](examples/discrete/discrete_dqn_hl.py).
 Here's a run (with the training time cut short):